EckoTan0804/wowchemy-blog/content/ai/computer-vision/object-detection/yolo.md

 **To summarise, with a number of pre-defined anchor boxes: Each object in training image is assigned to**

 - **the grid cell that contains object's midpoint and**
-- **anchor box for the grid cell with the highest IoU with the ground truch bounding box**
+- **anchor box for the grid cell with the highest IoU with the ground truth bounding box**

 **In other words, now the object is assigned to a $(\text{grid cell}, \text{anchor box})$ pair.**